0xsh4n/NumGather/README.md

 # NumGatherer
-A simple python tool to show the country of origin of a phone number and it's ISP :D
+A Tool to show the country of origin of a phone number and it's ISP :D

 USAGE : ```python NumGather.py ```